 At Dover Children’s Home, we provide tools and support for youth to heal from emotional trauma through community-based treatment programs that foster relationships and enable youth to create hope for the future..

-Dover Children’s Home was organized to ease the plight of children and families who suffered due to the recessions of the 1890s and has continued to serve the needs of under-privileged children for more than 120 years.
+Dover Children’s Home was organized to ease the plight of children and families who suffered due to the recessions of the 1890s and has continued to serve the needs of under-privileged children for 130 years.
 During the depression of the 1920s, more than 60 children resided in the Home.
-In 1939, the state of New Hampshire requested that the Home limit it number of children to 50.
-This number was subsequently cut to 45 after World War II.
 Over the years, the Home transformed further to providing intermediate-level residential care, case management, and therapeutic services to vulnerable youth.